ch-mon/foehn-development/README.md

 # Main structure
 The scripts which are used for this analysis can be found under the `src` folder.
 There you can find the scripts which I used for the data preprocessing `01_preprocessing` and the analysis `02_analysis`.
+The main script is `src/02_analysis/train_model_on_ERAI_and_predict_on_CESM.ipynb`, which I have already started tidying up.

 The `data` folder contains a structure (not the data itself) which I found helpful during the work and which serves as storage for intermediate data of different stages.